Charoen Pokphand: Ascend Group

 Founded in 2014 as a spin-off of True Corporation, Ascend Group handles the e-commerce, online retail, logistics and fulfillment component of CP Group.
 It marked its $150-million expansion by launching their affiliates in the Philippines and Indonesia, Vietnam, and also hard to reach economies like Myanmar and Cambodia.
 Ventures are classified under major subsidiaries: Ascend Commerce, Ascend Money and Ascend Capital, along with smaller independent ventures like TrueIDC and Egg Digital.

 Lotus Supercenter

 CP Lotus Corporation is a retail operation in China.

 C.P.
 Pokphand Co., Ltd.

 Listed in Hong Kong, CPP is one of the world's largest producers of feed and one of China's leading agricultural companies with factories nationwide.

 CP Fresh Mart

 A Thai-based chain selling frozen foods and finished products, now with over 700 branches.

 Dayang Motors

 One of China's leading motorcycle producers Dayang Motors, recently signed a joint venture to begin production of cars in Thailand.
 Its motorcycles are exported to Southeast Asia, Europe, and Africa.

 Solvay

 In 1989, CP entered the petrochemical business through a joint venture with Solvay, one of Belgium's largest chemical firms.
-But later sold its stakes.
+But, it later sold its stakes.